 When you start getting comfortable with every discipline, you should begin adding more combination workouts to test yourself.
 In general, most people tend to struggle with the swim discipline, and if you’re one of them, you must dedicate more time to this discipline until you build your fitness level and gain confidence.
 Eventually, you will manage to master all disciplines and focus on building your stamina instead of learning the basics.

-Your Fitness Plan
+Your Fitness Plan to Train

 You’ll be focusing on three different sports when training for the triathlon, which means there will be more pressure exerted on your body.
 That means you must build your fitness levels up slowly tomanage each discipline’s load easily.
 The good news is that training to build up your fitness in each “leg” of the triathlon isn’t tricky.
 It requires patience and discipline, and with consistent training, you will manage to succeed in training for that leg.